 2 1/4 pounds (1 kg) wild chicory (or dandelion)

 2 cloves of garlic, finely chopped

 Salt to taste

-2. Take the beans and enough water to cover them by at least an inch (tip: use the soaking water)
+2. Put the beans in a pot with enough water to cover them by at least an inch (tip: use the soaking water).

 4. While the beans are simmering, wash the chicory, cut off the end of the stems (2 to 3 inches) and boil it in a large pot.
 Drain the chicory with a colander and sautee with garlic and olive oil in a pan.

-5. Into a serving dish, place the blended fava beans puree and arrange the cooked chicory in the center.
+5. Place the blended fava bean puree into a serving dish and arrange the cooked chicory in the center.
 Finish with extra virgin olive oil on top and….Buon Appetito!